Point Barrow

-Point Barrow or Nuvuk is a headland on the Arctic coast in the U.S. state of Alaska, 9 mi northeast of Utqiaġvik (formerly Barrow).
+Point Barrow or Nuvuk is a headland on the Arctic coast in the U.S. state of Alaska, 9 mi northeast of Utqiagvik (formerly Barrow).
 It is the northernmost point of all the territory of the United States, at 71°23′20″N 156°28′45″W, 1122 nmi south of the North Pole.
 (The northernmost point on the North American mainland, Murchison Promontory in Canada, is 40 mi farther north.)

 Geography

 Point Barrow is an important geographical landmark, marking the limit between two marginal seas of the Arctic Ocean, the Chukchi Sea to the west and the Beaufort Sea to the east.